 If you want to confirm which MCU your S/X has, we created an MCU tester.
 In the browser on the car, enter: TeslaTap.com/mcu

-MCU3 – This is the newest module used in the S/X starting in January 2021 builds.
-It is likely a liquid-cooled module similar to the 3/Y, but with new processors.
+MCU-Z – This is the newest module used in S/X vehicles made in mid-2021.
+It is a liquid-cooled module similar to the 3/Y, but with new processors.
 The China Model Y during Q4-2021 appears to have switched to a variant of MCU-Z, and it is expected all cars may switch to a variant of MCU-Z sometime in 2022.

 It appears to use the AMD Navi 23 GPU, a major upgrade from prior GPUs.
-It handles all three displays, using HDMI for one, and DisplayPort for the other two.
+It handles all three displays in the S/X, using HDMI for one, and DisplayPort for the other two.
 The graphics power is considered close to the Sony PS5, which also uses an AMD GPU.
-We don’t yet know the CPU used with MCU3, but it is likely more powerful than that used in MCU2.

 Autopilot ECU Processor